 What Is an Arraignment Hearing?

-An arraignment hearing is your first formal court appearance in a criminal case.
-You will have an arraignment hearing whether you are charged with a misdemeanor or a felony.
-This hearing allows a judge to:
+Your arraignment hearing will be scheduled after either a district attorney or the city lawyer’s office files formal charges against you.
+This hearing is your first formal court appearance in a criminal case.
+You will have an arraignment hearing, whether you are charged with a misdemeanor or a felony.

-- Ensure you understand your constitutional rights
+- Ensure you understand your constitutional rights.

-- Accept your plea
+- Accept your plea.

-- Set your bail
+- Set your bail.

 A Defendant’s Constitutional Rights